MediaComem/comem-archidep/ex/fibscale-deployment.md

 ![Locust charts](../images/fibscale-locust-1-user-charts.png)

-You should quickly see the number of requests per second (RPS) stabilizing at ~0.5, which is what we would expect with 1 user: the user requests the computation of the 100th Fibonacci number, which takes about 1 second with our artificial delay in place, and we can see that in the response time chart.
+You should quickly see the number of **r**equests **p**er **s**econd (RPS) stabilizing at ~0.5, which is what we would expect with 1 user: the user requests the computation of the 100th Fibonacci number, which takes about 1 second with our artificial delay in place, and we can see that in the response time chart.
 Then the user waits 1 second before repeating the request as defined by the load testing scenario.
 Our single users ends up making 1 request every 2 seconds, which is 0.5 RPS.

 Click the **Edit** button in the top bar and change the **Number of users** to 2 without changing the spawn rate.